syncfusion-content/maui-docs/MAUI/Segmented-Control/getting-started.md

 # Getting Started with the .NET MAUI Segmented Control

 This section provides a quick overview of how to get started with the [.NET MAUI Segmented control (SfSegmentedControl)](https://www.syncfusion.com/maui-controls/maui-segmented-control) for .NET MAUI and a walk-through to configure the .NET MAUI Segmented control in a real-time scenario.
-Follow the steps below to add .NET MAUI Segmented Control to your project.
+Follow the steps below to add .NET MAUI Segmented control to your project.

 ## Prerequisites